95anita6/New-York-Taxi-Fare-Prediction/README.md

 # New-York-Taxi-Fare-Prediction

 This is a machine learning project to predict the taxi fare given the pick up date, pick up location, drop off location and the number of passengers travelling.
 A fare is a fee paid by the passenger when one uses a public transport which differs from place to place.
-It is always good to know an estimate of the price one has to pay before the ride.
+It is easier to know an estimate of the price one has to pay before the ride.

 ## Data collection:
 The data for this project was collected from Kaggle.
 Here's the link : https://www.kaggle.com/dansbecker/new-york-city-taxi-fare-prediction.